mtulio/provider-certification-tool/docs/support-guide.md

 - Check if the failures are 0, if not, need to check one by one
 - To provide a better interaction between the review process, one spreadsheet named `failures-index.xlsx` is created inside the extracted directory (`./processed/` exemplified in the last section).
 It can be used as a tool to review failures and take notes about them.
 - Check details of each test failed on the sub-directory `failures-provider-filtered/*.txt`.

-## <TODO>

-> I am thinking to move the troubleshooting section from user Doc to here or to "user-result-review.md" to avoid keeping useful commands potentially used by Partners in the "Support" Document.
-Ideas?